johnshearing/MyEtherWalletOffline/Air-Gap_Setup.md

 The next command is going to copy the operating system from your pi's SD card to the thumbdrive.
 This command is going to take a long time to run.
 Don't worry if your screen goes blank while the command is running.
-Just hit the escape key to turn the screen on again.
+Just hit the Shift key to turn the screen on again.
 Go have a nap after you enter the command.
 Execute the following line in your pi's terminal window.
 **Do not enter the following command verbatim**
 **Substitute the count parameter for the number of 4k blocks you recorder earlier.**
 Type carefully and check your work before hitting the Enter button.
 `dd bs=4k count=1516179 if=/dev/mmcblk0p2 of=/dev/sda`
+This command took less than an hour to run on my pi 2.
+It produced 2 lines of output which reported the number of records in and the number of records out.

+The next command is going to report the sha1sum of the operating system that is now sitting on your thumbdrive.
+You will compare the result with the sha1sum of the operating system that is sitting on your SD card.
+Remember?
+You took a picture of it in an earlier step.
+If the results are the same then you know that the operating system was copied from your SD card to your thumbdrive without errors.
+This command is going to run for a long time.
+Be patient and wait for the result.
+Don't worry if your screen goes blank while the command is running.
+Just hit the Shift key to turn the screen on again.
+**Do not enter the following command verbatim**
+**Substitute the count parameter for the number of 4k blocks reported to you earlier**
+Type carefully and check your work before hitting the Enter button.
+`dd bs=4k count=1516179 if=/dev/sda |sha1sum`
+This command took less than 10 minutes to run on my pi 2.
+The output produced the sha1sum of the operating system that was copied to the thumbdrive.
+Check this value against the sha1sum of the operating system which is sitting on your pi's SD card.
+if the values are the same then the operating system has been copied from the SD card to the thumbdrive without errors.

 #### Screen lockers are a Security Risk